daveshanley/quobix.com/content/articles/experience-engineering/index.md

 > "_[Industrial design](https://en.wikipedia.org/wiki/Industrial_design) is a process of design applied to physical products that are to be manufactured by mass production.
 It is the **_creative act_** of determining and defining a **_product's form and features_**..._"

-To a user of your software, **the interface is what takes the form of the product.**
+To any user of software, **the interface is what takes the form of the product**.

-If your application features are clever, but your interfaces are clunky, inconsistent and hard to consume - you won't have any consumers of your product.[^3]
+If an application's features are clever, but the interfaces are clunky, inconsistent and hard to consume - that product won't have any consumers.[^3]

-An application developer experiences your application **though your API or SDK**.
-A DevSecOps or Automation Engineer experiences it **through your CLI**.
-An end user of your application will most likey experience it **through your UI**.[^4]
+An application developer experiences a product **though an API or SDK**.
+A DevSecOps or Automation Engineer experiences it **through an API or CLI**.
+An end user of the application will most likely experience it **through a UI**.[^4]

 However **_all three types_**  can _mix-and-match_ experiences at any time. **Consistency** across all interfaces is essential.
 No-one wants to have learn one set of behaviors and terms, only to have a completely different set thrown at them when shifting from API to CLI consumption.

+Early stage / innovative users of a product will put up with clunky, inconsistent and half baked interfaces.
+Mainstream, pragmatic consumers **will not**.

 ---